 Following the completion of the first rewrite, I submitted the manuscript (through an author friend via her ex-boyfriend) to the Royal Historical Society, London, England.
 After several emails back and forth from the Society, my manuscript was verified as being historically and technically accurate.

-Was it a coincidence my made up story parallelled events in history?
+Was it a coincidence my made-up story parallelled events in history?
 Or, are there no more original stories to tell, only the art of retelling?
 Or, in a past life, did I live in Victorian London?
 Or maybe “It is a dimension as vast as space and as timeless as infinity.
 It is the middle ground between light and shadow, between science and superstition, and it lies between the pit of man’s fears and the summit of his knowledge.
 This is the dimension of imagination.
 It is an area which we call the Twilight Zone.” — Rod Serling, introduction to the 1959-1964 TV Series.

 MASKED IDENTITIES (fictional novella)

-Brooke thought she had read every book in Grandad’s extensive collection of fiction until she stumbles upon an unfamiliar title.
-Curious, she delves into the book, to realize her own relationship with her boyfriend of four years parallels the Victorian short story she is reading of Ezra and Christian.
+Brooke thought she had read every book in Grandad’s extensive collection of fiction until she stumbled upon an unfamiliar title.
+Curious, she delves into the book, to realize her own relationship with her boyfriend of four years parallels the Victorian short story she is reading Ezra and Christian.
 Can a story of infatuation between two men provide the answers to salvage her floundering relationship?